• Subscribe

 The 15,000-square-foot park includes synthetic turf, a covered pavilion, water stations, benches, shaded seating, and separate areas for large and small dogs.
 It’s designed for safe play, exercise and social interaction.

-Memberships are open to both Y members and non-members for a minimal fee, helping maintain the space and welcoming everyone who wants to connect, stay active and enjoy time outdoors with their pets.
+Memberships are open to Y members and non-members for a minimal fee, helping maintain the space and welcoming everyone who wants to connect, stay active and enjoy time outdoors with their pets.

 How does the dog park benefit the community?